l-chin/javascript-interview-questions/README.md

 15. ### What is the currying function

     Currying is the process of taking a function with multiple arguments and turning it into a sequence of functions each with only a single argument.
 Currying is named after a mathematician **Haskell Curry**.
 By applying currying, an n-ary function turns into a unary function.

+    **Summary：Currying is a transformation technique that converts a function with multiple arguments into a sequence of functions each with only a single argument(unary function).**

     Let's take an example of n-ary function and how it turns into a currying function,